top of page

 About Shared Dialogue, Shared Space (SDSS)

-This flagship initiative of the Korea Art Forum proudly commissions artists to create participatory social engagement works in outdoor community hubs, focusing on serving (im)migrants, people with disabilities, and those facing economic challenges.
+This flagship initiative of the Korea Art Forum proudly commissions artists to create socially engaged, participatory art that culminates in public art installations in outdoor community hubs.
+The project focuses on serving (im)migrants, people with disabilities, and individuals facing economic hardship.
 Since its launch in 2020, SDSS has integrated art into daily city life, fostering dialogue between artists and the public while addressing various issues, such as anti-Asian sentiment, inequality, and climate justice.
 SDSS promotes collaboration, resilience, and social change, offering free, accessible, and immersive art events with live interpretation services.
 SDSS connects local communities to art, which enhances their overall quality of life and well-being.

 About Korea Art Forum (KAF)